hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.11 Bins Object

-The bins attribute of a parameter is an array of JSON objects.
-These objects have the attributes described below.
+The bins attribute of a parameter is an array of JSON objects with the following attributes.

 | Bins Attribute   | Type                          | Description                                                     |
 |------------------|-------------------------------|-----------------------------------------------------------------|